-The duties and obligations placed on DoD intelligence organizations to protect the rights of individuals stem from the U.S. Constitution, Presidential Executive Order 12333, and DoD Regulation 5240.1-R (complete document listed on "Library" page for download) which spells out how the Presidential Executive Order applies to Defense intelligence activities.
-DoD Regulation 5240.1-R outlines the DoD Intelligence Oversight program and serves as the basis for the DoD regulations and instructions that implement Intelligence Oversight in the Military Services, Combatant Commands, and DoD intelligence agencies.
+The duties and obligations placed on DoD intelligence organizations to protect the rights of individuals stem from the U.S. Constitution, Presidential Executive Order 12333, and DoD Manual 5240.01 which spells out how the Presidential Executive Order applies to Defense intelligence* activities.
+DoD Directive 5148.13 outlines the DoD Intelligence Oversight program and serves as the basis for the DoD regulations and instructions that implement Intelligence Oversight in the Military Services, Combatant Commands, and DoD intelligence agencies.

-*As used in this home page, the term "intelligence" refers to intelligence, counterintelligence, and intelligence related activities.
+*As used on this site, the term "intelligence" refers to intelligence, counterintelligence, and intelligence related activities.